 The Conflict: The Gulf War (sort of)

 This movie, seemingly shot entirely in the golden hour, follows a platoon of new grunts leaving run-down Detroit, to face the giant Lovecraftian Horrors in the Middle East AND to put down post-Gulf War insurgencies.
-Whereas the first Gareth Evans movie was a quiet marvel of cinema efficiency, and elegant storytelling this movie manages to channel Black Hawk Down, and Kaiju movies, but unlike the Kaiju films, it goes for authenticity.
+The first Gareth Evans movie, Monsters, was a quiet marvel of cinema efficiency and elegant storytelling.
+This movie, however, jettisons that efficiency in order to provide a more prolonged philosophical war film.
+It manages to channel Black Hawk Down and Kaiju movies, but unlike the Kaiju films, it goes for authenticity.
 Visually, it’s great.
 Audibly, it’s a hot mess, until the 3rd act where the film gets lyrical.
-It’s a jarring film structure, throughout, to be sure.
+It also has a jarring film structure, throughout, that moves in fits and starts, with unnecessary stories that occasionally meander into false climaxes.
 Overly long, and needing more monsters, it is still a worthwhile watch if you are a fan of these military/monster mashups.

 18. Deathdream (AKA Dead of Night) (1974)